wf2213/TwoGroupAEVisualization/README.md

 For an illustration example, you can download the sample datasets from the **Sample Data** file and follow the steps below.

 1. Import the ID and AE datasets in R
-2. Run the `CreateDataset.R` to generate the datasets needed for the functions to plot graphs (*df_pt_cat* when the data is summarized by AE category, *df_pt_ae* when the data is summarized by AE type)
+2. Run the `PrepareInputDataset.R` to generate the datasets needed for the functions to plot graphs (*df_pt_cat* when the data is summarized by AE category, *df_pt_ae* when the data is summarized by AE type)
   * If you are using your own datasets, make sure that you change the variable names accordingly to the same names as in the sample datasets
   * This file contains the following arguments you need to specify:
     * **attr_include**: Attribution level you would like to include for the analysis